BennettSmith/ebo-planner-cli/docs/cli-spec.md

 - **Human errors**: MUST be multi-line and include actionable guidance when possible (e.g., “Try: `ebo member create ...`”).
 - **JSON output**:
   - MUST be valid JSON written to stdout
-  - SHOULD be a single JSON object per invocation (not NDJSON) unless explicitly designed otherwise
+  - MUST be a single JSON object per invocation (not NDJSON)
   - MUST NOT include ANSI color codes
-  - SHOULD include a stable envelope:
+  - MUST use a stable envelope with these top-level keys:
-    - `data`: the API response payload (or a CLI-defined payload for non-API commands)
+    - `data`: present on success; MUST be the API response payload (or a CLI-defined payload for non-API commands)
-    - `meta`: request metadata (e.g., `requestId`, `idempotencyKey`, `apiUrl`) when available
+    - `meta`: present on both success and failure; MUST include:
+      - `apiUrl: string` (effective base URL used for the request, if any)
+      - `profile: string` (effective profile name)
+      - `idempotencyKey: string` (when an idempotency key was sent)
+      - `requestId: string` (when provided by the API response)
-    - `error`: present only on failure; matches API error shape when available
+    - `error`: present on failure only; MUST be compatible with the API error shape when available (at minimum: `error.code`, `error.message`)

 ### Idempotency contract